 How Does Root Canal Therapy Work?

-For your convenience, root canal therapy can typically be completed in just one appointment here in Fort Lauderdale.
+For your convenience, root canal therapy can typically be completed in just one appointment.
 Once we’ve determined that you’re in need of the procedure, Dr. Bui will start by carefully accessing the inner portion (pulp) of the tooth.
 He will remove the affected tissue and diseased nerves from this area, thoroughly cleaning away all of the harmful bacteria from the root canals themselves.
 After replacing the pulp with a safe, biocompatible substitute, the area will be sealed and a custom-made restoration (usually a dental crown) will be placed on top so as to restore the tooth’s lost structure and strengthen it.

 What Happens After Root Canal Therapy?